-Before washing the drink-stained item, pretreat with a bit of heavy duty liquid detergent like Tide, Wisk or Persil (these are leading high-performance brands) or a stain removal spray or gel like Zout or Shout or Spray 'n Wash.
+Before washing the drink-stained item, pretreat with a bit of heavy-duty liquid detergent like Tide or Persil (these contain enough enzymes to remove the stains) or a stain removal spray or gel.

 If the tea or coffee stain is older or has not been removed properly, it may need to be treated with bleach.
-Chlorine bleach can be used on white garments and linens by following product directions.
-For colored clothes, mix a solution of warm water and oxygen-based bleach like OxiClean or Clorox 2 or Tide Stain Release.
+Chlorine bleach can be used on natural fiber white garments and linens by following product directions.
+For colored clothes, mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All-Natural Oxygen Brightener, or OXO Brite).
 Completely submerge the stained garments and allow them to soak for at least four hours or overnight.
 Then wash as usual.

 When a tea or coffee stain happens on a garment labeled as dry clean only, blot the stain with a dry white cloth.
 Sponge lightly with a white cloth damped with plain cold water and blot dry.
 As soon as possible, head to the cleaner and point out and identify the stain to your professional dry cleaner.